mongodb/mongo-java-driver-reactivestreams/docs/reference/content/getting-started/quick-tour-primer.md

 {{% note %}}
 All [`Publishers`](http://www.reactive-streams.org/reactive-streams-1.0.0.RC4-javadoc/?org/reactivestreams/Publisher.html) returned
-from the API are cold, meaning that nothing happens until they are subscribed to and the subscription makes a request.
+from the API are cold, meaning that no I/O happens until they are subscribed to and the subscription makes a request.
 So just creating a
 `Publisher` won't cause any network IO.
 It's not util `Subscription.request()` is called that the driver executes the operation.

 Publishers in this implementation are unicast.
-Each [`Subscription`](http://www.reactive-streams.org/reactive-streams-1.0.0.RC4-javadoc/?org/reactivestreams/Subscription.html) to a `Publisher` relates to a single MongoDB operation and it's ['Subscriber'](http://www.reactive-streams.org/reactive-streams-1.0.0.RC4-javadoc/?org/reactivestreams/Subscriber.html)
+Each [`Subscription`](http://www.reactive-streams.org/reactive-streams-1.0.0.RC4-javadoc/?org/reactivestreams/Subscription.html) to a `Publisher` relates to a single MongoDB operation and its ['Subscriber'](http://www.reactive-streams.org/reactive-streams-1.0.0.RC4-javadoc/?org/reactivestreams/Subscriber.html)
-will receive it's own specific set of results.
+will receive its own specific set of results.
 {{% /note %}}